lagom/lagom/docs/manual/java/guide/production/ConductRSbt.md

 * `generateInstallationScript` to produce a deployment script for all your services that you can then tailor
 * `bundle:dist` to produce individual ConductR packages for your services
 * `configuration:dist` to produce individual ConductR configurations for your services
-* `cassandra-configuration:dist` to produce a Cassandra ConductR configuration
 * Commands from the `conductr-cli`

 We will use most of these commands in the next sections.